2.4.1 Elementary Row Operations¶

 Perform the $LU$ decomposition of matrix $A = \begin{bmatrix} 2 & 1 & 1 \\ 6 & 4 & 5 \\ 4 & 1 & 3 \end{bmatrix}$.

 Notice that matrix $U$ is our upper triangular form of matrix $A$.
-Now using matrix algebra we perform the following steps,
+Now using matrix algebra we perform the following computations,

 Since we were clever enough to use only type III elementary row operations, we compute each inverse using the inverse type III elementary row operations